 7. Agile-TV-in-living-room-e1678960301613

 The ideal cloud-based platform covers all bases: content processing, subtitling, content management, video delivery, device assistance, and front-end apps.
-Conversely it also needs to be fully modular, allowing operators to tailor their service by selecting only the necessary components they require for their workflow.

-By bundling TV services with broadband and mobile plans, telcos can attract more customers, increase average revenue per user (ARPU), and reduce churn.
-Perhaps more critically, they not only outsource the services, they also reduce the complexities and externalise the risks of establishing TV services to a great extent.
+By bundling TV services with broadband and mobile plans, telcos can attract more customers, increase average revenue per user, and reduce churn.
+Perhaps more critically, they not only outsource the services, they also reduce the complexities and externalise the risks of establishing TV services.
+Now smaller telcos can focus on their core strengths while ensuring their TV offerings are competitive, scalable, and profitable.